 Test subject: Naveela Saleem

-Subject has suffered from Parkinson’s for 15 years, and condition had deteriorated to the point where she could not perform even the simplest functions (rising, lying down, grooming, eating, etc.) without assistance.
+Naveela has suffered from Parkinson’s for 18 years now, and her condition had deteriorated to the point where she could not perform even the simplest functions (rising, lying down, grooming, eating, etc.) without assistance.
 While physical and muscular deterioration was severe, she had suffered negligible loss of mental faculties and ability to speak.
 She has never been on synthetic l-dopamine drug therapy or botulinum toxin to relieve muscle cramping.

 Enter a coupon code to get discount, if you have any.